The Baptist and Losing One's Head « Catholic Insight

 We may look at this event more particularly from the vantage point of the two ‘rational’ powers in the soul, the intellect (or reason) and the will.
 The intellect ‘knows’, while the will ‘commands’ and ‘loves’.
 We may know the true and the good, but not will it, nor love it (as we see so often in our own lives).
 Conversely, we may will or love the true and the good, but not know it, or at least not know it fully.
 As the Imitation of Christ declares, it is better to feel contrition for our sins, than to be able to define it.

-Of course, we must know some aspect of the true and the good to love it, for we cannot love what we do not know, but (and it pains me to some extent to say this), in the spiritual life, the will outstrips the intellect.
+Of course, we must know some aspect of the true and the good to love it, for we cannot love what we do not know, but in the spiritual life, the will outstrips the intellect.

 Here is the rub: As Saint Thomas teaches, when we know‘ something in the world (whether real or imagined) with our minds, we bring that thing up to our level: In knowing a tree, we universalize the tree, in a sense knowing all trees.